 - Buy: They confirm their purchase and pay for the item(s) they have selected.

 Pretty straightforward, right?
-As consumers, we all buy things online and have gone through this process dozens (or hundreds) of times.
+As consumers, we all buy things online and have gone through this process dozens (or hundreds) of times with online retailers.
 Sometimes we make it from beginning to end in one session.
 Other times we fall off completely.
 And in other cases, we start on one day and finish the job on another.

 As online merchants, we need to recognize that this is completely normal behavior for a human choosing to spend their hard earned money with us.